BibleResearch/bible-notes/old_testament/historical_books/2_samuel.md

 ## Notes

 <a id="footnote1">1. </a>Keys, Gillian, *The wages of sin: a reappraisal of the 'succession narrative'* (Sheffield, England: Sheffield Academic Press, .
 1996), 127.

+Philip J. Calderone, *Dynastic oracle and suzerainty treaty: 2.
+Samuel 7, 8-16* (Manila: Loyola House of Studies, Ateneo de Manila University, 1966).

+Rolf August.
+Carlson, *David, the chosen King: a traditio-historical approach to the second book of Samuel* (Stockholm: Almqvist and Wiksell, 1964).

+Mary J. Evans, *The message of Samuel* (Downers Grove, IL: InterVarsity, 2004).

+*House of God or House of David The Rhetoric of 2 Samuel 7* (Sheffield Academic Pr, 2009).

+Keys, Gillian.
+1996.
+The wages of sin: a reappraisal of the 'succession narrative'.
+Sheffield, England: Sheffield Academic Press. http://public.eblib.com/choice/publicfullrecord.aspx?p=436632.